-stones are similar in shape to a lot of the avenue stones at Avebury,
+The Knowth standing stones are similar in shape to the pattern found in the avenue stones at Avebury,

-where the thinner stone is thought to be male, and the rounder shaped
+where the thinner stone is thought to represent a male, and the rounder shaped

-of 'exotic' stones placed on the ground.
+of exotic, egg-shaped stones placed on the ground.
 The function of these settings

 likely that there were public gatherings outside the entrances on the